-- 2.1 Candidates may be admitted to a master's or doctoral programme as stipulated in section 7 of the Higher Degrees Policy. - 2.2 Additional admission requirements for higher degrees may be determined by Faculty Boards and submitted to Senate for approval. - 2.3 Where an applicant for a master's or doctoral degree does not hold the prerequisite formal qualifications, the Policy: Recognition of Prior Learning is initiated by the HoD concerned to award to an applicant academic status equivalent to that of an honours degree in the case of a master's and a master's degree in the case of a doctorate, as determined by the particular Faculty Board, approved by Senate and contained in the faculty rules and regulations concerned. - 2.4 Even if an applicant meets the minimum entry requirements as stated above, a HoD in consultation with the applicable Vice Dean or Executive Deans office may refuse to admit an applicant if in her/his assessment the applicant is unlikely to succeed in the chosen research project, if the DHET enrolment allocation has been exceeded or if the department lacks sufficient supervisory capacity and an appropriate supervisor cannot be identified within the university. - 2.5 Applications for admission by international students are dealt with according to the regulations stipulated in the UJ Academic Regulations. - 2.6 Master's and doctoral candidates have to re-register annually until they have completed their studies subject to duration and progress requirements. - 2.7 In general, if a student exceeds the maximum time the current relevant HD: S&P and Academic Regulations apply and not those at the time of registration. - 2.8 A period of preregistration may be allowed subject to faculty regulations.
-The maximum time allowed for the preregistration is one year.
+- a motivation letter from the student/applicant; - An RPL request form; - Certified copies of qualifications; - Certified copy of ID document or passport; - A motivation letter from the sponsor/supervisor with the department's assessment comments included; - A written example of candidate's writing; - In the case of foreign qualifications, an indication of SAQA rating. - 2.4 Even if an applicant meets the minimum entry requirements as stated above, a HoD in consultation with the applicable Vice Dean or Executive Deans office may refuse to admit an applicant if in her/his assessment the applicant is unlikely to succeed in the chosen research project, if the DHET enrolment allocation has been exceeded or if the department lacks sufficient supervisory capacity and an appropriate supervisor cannot be identified within the university. - 2.5 Applications for admission by international students are dealt with according to the regulations stipulated in the UJ Academic Regulations. - 2.6 Master's and doctoral candidates have to re-register annually until they have completed their studies subject to duration and progress requirements.